markostam/sandbox/notes/CSAIL_seminars/NMT_Google_mike-schuster.md

 + SOTA on WMT en>FR
 + learned without explicit alignment
 + drawback: all information needs to be carried in internal state
-  + breaks fown for long sentences
+  + breaks down for long sentences

 ### attention based models (2014)
 + removes drawback by giving accesss to all encoder states